frictionlessdata/datapackage/source/data-packages.rst

 * keywords - an Array of string keywords to assist users searching for the package in catalogs.
-* last_updated: iso 8601 formatted date (or datetime) when this data package was last updated
+* last_modified: iso 8601 formatted date (or datetime) when this data package was last updated
 * image - a link to an image to use for this data package

 Additional attributes